Ramaria fennica: Description

-The fruit body consist of numerous branches that arise from usually two to four large primary upright branches, which themselves originate from a single thick, fleshy base; the overall dimensions of the fruit body are 6–18 cm tall by 5–12 cm wide.
-Unlike many larger Ramarias, R. fennica fruits bodies are usually taller than they are wide.
-The surface of the branches is smooth, and they can range in color from olive-grey to olive-umber to smokey-yellow, grayish-tan, or yellow brown.
-The primary branches are darker–olive-brown tinged with violet in young specimens.
-The thick and fleshy stalk is white below, with color becoming the same as the branch color in the upper part of the stem.
+The fruit body consist of numerous branches that arise from usually two to four large primary upright branches, which themselves originate from a single thick, fleshy base.
+The overall dimensions of the fruit body are 6–18 cm tall by 5–12 cm wide.
+Unlike many larger species of Ramaria, the fruit bodies are usually taller than they are wide.

+The surface of the branches is smooth and they can range in color from olive-grey to olive-umber to smokey-yellow, grayish-tan, or yellow brown.
+The primary branches are darker, olive-brown tinged with violet when fresh.
+The thick and fleshy stalk is white below, its color becoming the same as the branch color near the top.
 The flesh is white, firm, and brittle.

 Ramaria fennica produces a pale yellowish-tan spore print.
-Spores are elliptical, covered with tiny spines, and measure 5.5–8 by 3–4.5 μm.
+The spores are elliptical, covered with tiny spines, and measure 5.5–8 by 3–4.5 μm.
 The edibility of the coral is not known with certainty, but its sometimes bitter taste and thin flesh make it unappealing.